bleutzinn/grav-plugin-add-page-by-form/README.md

 Please enter the Page Title and write your content to appear on the page.
 ```
+The form fields 'title' and 'content' are mandatory as the plugin will use the entered values to add the page to Grav.

 Create the required Twig template file in the 'templates' folder of your theme.
 The template file name must match the name as set in the configuration file.
 So when in your configuration you have: 'template: page' then the template file name must be: 'page.html.twig'.

 ## Credits